ashthomasweb/personal--music-trainer/README.md

 * Create Key Center option with piano extended range.

 ## Known Issues
 * Mobile issues: webAudio tends to error and produce poor sound quality.
 HTML5 audio is extremely laggy.
+Possible desktop-only app until further development.

 ## Status
 Project is: _in development_.
-This is a long-term project.
-Check back later!

 ## Inspiration
 I built a memory game during my career transition that inspired me to connect the old and the new.
+Synesthesia and color hearing both led me to include color choice options.

 ## Contact
 Created by Ashley Thomas (https://www.ashthomasweb.com/) - feel free to contact me!